The Big Picture

 At the Start...

-Students enter kindergarten with varying skills in math, self-regulation, social skills and literacy.
-1 in 3 Virginia kindergarteners enters below the benchmark in one or more of these areas.
+Students enter kindergarten with varying skills in mathematics, self-regulation, social skills and literacy.
+One in four Virginia kindergarteners enters below the benchmark in one or more of these areas.

 VKRP, in collaboration with PALS, assesses kindergarteners during the first four to six weeks of school in these four critical learning domains.

-Teachers receive classroom and student-level reports, which link directly to recommended resources based on assessment data, helping teachers individualize and focus classroom instruction.
+Teachers receive classroom and student-level reports, which link directly to recommended resources based on assessment data.
+This helps teachers individualize and focus classroom instruction.